Financial Education: 8 Tips to Teach Your Kids How to Manage Money

 When they are older you can also choose to give them their money digitally.
 This way they will also learn about online banking and managing a digital wallet.

 Go out shopping with them and let them pick out a nice piggy bank to put their money in.
-Sit down together and decorate a calendar that you can hang in their bedroom and note the dates on which they will receive their pocket money.
+Sit down together and decorate a calendar that you can hang in their bedroom and note the dates by which they will receive their pocket money.
 This way they can count down/ stripe off the days until their next pocket money payment.
-You could also make a list of chores with which they can earn some extra pocket money for special occasions, for example spending money for a holiday.
+You could also make a list of chores with which they can earn some extra pocket money for special occasions.
+For example, spending money on a holiday.
 Or reward good behavior with a point list that earns them some money.

-You could also make some scans of actual coins and bank notes and print them to play shop with and to do some fun games – teaching them about money at the same time.
+You could also make some scans of actual coins and banknotes and print them to play shop with or some fun games – teaching them about money at the same time.

-Achieving Financial Independence starts with giving your child responsibility over its own money.
+Achieving financial independence starts with giving your child responsibility for their own money.
 Give them the opportunity to do it themselves.
-To learn themselves.
 But guide them along the way.

-Depending on their age and math skills there are several ways in which you can teach your child what their money can buy them.
+Depending on their age and math skills there are several ways in which you can teach your child what their money can buy.

-In the Netherlands for example people will find thick colorful toys brochures in their mailboxes when Sinterklaas and Christmas are around the corner.
-Going through these brochures with your kid can be a good – but also frustrating and difficult – way to show what their money’s worth.
-Open up their piggy bank and count how much money they got.
+In the Netherlands, for example, people will find thick colorful toy brochures in their mailboxes when Sinterklaas and Christmas are around the corner.
+Going through these brochures with your child can be a good – but also frustrating and difficult – way to show what their money’s worth.
+Open up their piggy bank and count how much money they have.
 Determine which amount they are allowed to use to buy something from the brochure.
-Then go over the things they would like to have and explain what they can and cannot buy, and how much more money they would have to save to be able to buy certain things.
+Then go over the things they would like to have and explain what they can and cannot buy, and how much more money they would have to save in order to buy certain things.

-Sometimes it is hard for us to imagine, but fact is cell phones just are part of today’s life, even of that of children as young as 8 or 9 years old.
-By the time kids go to High School only 3% of the school kids do NOT have a mobile phone of their own.
+Sometimes it is hard for us to imagine, but the fact is, cell phones just are part of today’s life, even that of children as young as 8 or 9.
+By the time kids go to high school, only 3% do NOT have a mobile phone of their own.
 Again, this is another good opportunity to sit down with your child and take a good look at getting a phone from a cost perspective.
 Do they get one of your old phones, or do they get a new one?
 Prepaid or a subscription?
 How much MB of internet, et cetera?

 6. Loosen up the reins

 The older they get, the more responsibility they can handle and the better they can manage their money.
-When they start going to High School you can also introduce clothing money; a certain amount per month or quarter they get to buy their own clothes and shoes with.
+When they start going to high school you can also introduce clothing money; a certain amount per month they get to buy their own clothes and shoes with.
 This will also contribute to their money management skills.
 They might need to save another month before they can actually buy what they want.

 Overprotective parents are the number one obstacle in achieving financial independence.
-Of course, you want to protect them from making financial mistakes, prevent them from buying clothes you know they will only wear once or twice, shield them from commercials so they don’t make any impulse purchases.
-But making mistakes just simply is part of the learning process.
-Disappointments, bad buys, misleading sales people: that is life!
+Of course, you want to protect them from making financial mistakes.
+But making mistakes is simply part of the learning process.
+Disappointments, bad buys, misleading salespeople: this is life!
 We dealt with it; they will deal with it too!

-You are the first and most important example your kids have when it comes to money management.
-After all, children learn by example, by imitating that what they see.
+You are the first and most important example your children have when it comes to money management.
+After all, children learn by example and by imitating that what they see.
 If you spend money easily or buy things you do not really need, your child will do the same.
-If you tend to overspend, your kid will probably do the same.
+If you tend to overspend, your child will probably do the same.
 If you save, your child is more likely to put money aside as well.

 Be clear and open with your kids.
-Tell your them about debts and loans.
-About credit cards, about student loans and people having to take out loans to be able to buy a car, about mortgages to buy a home.
+Tell them about debts and loans, about credit cards, about student loans and people having to take out loans to be able to buy a car, about mortgages to buy a home.
 Give them examples, tell them which mistakes you made.
-Let them know how you managed You can even decide that your child can borrow money from you.
-With a younger child you can for example agree that they will not get pocket money for a certain number of weeks.
-With a teenager you can agree on a pay off schedule and include a low interest fee, so they understand what borrowing money and budgeting entails, and what the consequences are of their decision to buy something they cannot (yet) afford.
+Let them know how you managed.
+You can even decide that your child can borrow money from you.
+With a younger child you can, for example, agree that they will not get pocket money for a certain number of weeks.
+With a teenager, you can agree on a pay off schedule and include a low-interest fee, so they understand what borrowing money and budgeting entails, and what the consequences are of their decision to buy something they cannot (yet) afford.
 It is a way to raise financial awareness in a safe environment.

 Last but not least, keep educating yourself!
-Find out how you can you manage your finances and prepare for your – and your family’s – future.
+Find out how you can manage your finances and prepare for your family’s future.
 You could start by signing up for BFE’s newsletter!